tobiscode/seqeas-public/README.md

-# Python code to simulate Sequences of Earthquakes and Aseismic Slip (SEAS)
+# Sequences of Earthquakes and Aseismic Slip (SeqEAS) Python package

-## Code structure

 ## Installation